 30. Codling Moth.
 Fruit growers have, for a long time, put practically all their fighting strength against the codling moth into a spraying program.
 In many orchards, this gives such good control that there cannot be the slightest doubt that an adequate spraying program provides a dependable means of fighting this pest, especially since it can be combined with the sprays for fungus diseases.
 It becomes increasingly apparent, however, that with the residue situation and a large codling moth population growers in some localities are not getting enough apples free from codling moth injury.
 Codling moth control depends entirely on success in fighting the first brood.
 Control of the first brood is brought about by the systematic practice of supplementary measures followed by thorough and timely applications of effective spraying materials.
-Effectiveness of any material for codling moth control can be increased readily by shortening the interval between sprays to seven days during June.

 Supplementary Measures.
-The proper disposal of culls and drops, elimination of orchard trash, the destruction of larvae about packing-houses and equipment, and the scraping and banding of trees have been successfully employed against the codling moth under similar circumstances.
-Before the advent of spraying control for codling moth in 1878, these so-called supplementary measures were relied upon for the production of clean apples.
+The proper disposal of culls and drops, elimination of orchard trash, the destruction of larvae about packing-houses and equipment, and the scraping and banding of trees have been successfully employed against the codling moth under similar circumstances. the advent of spraying control for codling moth in 1878, these so-called supplementary measures were relied upon for the production of clean apples.
 The only comparatively new idea about those mentioned is the use of a material to impregnate the bands, and even this has several years of successful use.
 None of these supplementary measures require any large outlay of time or cash.
 Moreover, most of the operations can be completed in the off-season.